lorol/LITTLEFS/README.md

 #endif
  ```
  - Note, this may not work if your sketch uses other libraries that use SPIFFS themselves.
+ - See also [esp_partition.h](https://github.com/espressif/esp-idf/blob/master/components/spi_flash/include/esp_partition.h) .
+LITTLEFS re-uses same type and subtype.

 ### Differences with SPIFFS

-- LittleFS has folders, you need to iterate files in folders.
-See **To Do** below.
+- LittleFS has folders, you need to iterate files in folders or set  ``` #define CONFIG_LITTLEFS_SPIFFS_COMPAT 1 ```
 - At root a "/folder" = "folder"
-- Requires a label for mount point, NULL will not work
+- Requires a label for mount point, NULL will not work.
+Recommended is to use default LITTLEFS.begin()
 - maxOpenFiles parameter is unused, kept for compatibility
-- LITTLEFS.mkdir(path) and  LITTLEFS.rmdir(path) work as expected for folders
+- LITTLEFS.mkdir(path) and LITTLEFS.rmdir(path) are available
+- file.seek() behaves like on FFat see [more details](https://github.com/lorol/LITTLEFS/issues/11)
 - Speed comparison based on **LittleFS_test.ino** sketch (for a file 1048576 bytes):

 |Filesystem|Read time [ms]|Write time [ms]|